oangia/oangia.github.io/README.md

 - Main feature, input a paragraph -> response the score of readability
 - Google analytic
 - Secure for server / only allow request from my web, second only allow limited requests from ip, cookie.
-- Validate, not under 100 characters, back and front end
+- Validate, not under 100 characters, back
 - Thêm home, show some ideas
 - Fix small detail in formulas
 - Write test function for API